buttonsrtoys/mvvm_plus/README.md

 ## Listening to ViewModels and ChangeNotifiers

-`View.get` retrieves a View Model but does not queue a View build or call a listener.
+`Mvvm.get` retrieves a View Model but does not queue a View build or call a listener.
 For that use `ViewModel.listenTo`:

     class MyWidgetViewModel extends ViewModel {
       @override